trothr/znetboot/clefonvm.md

 Whether you disconnect the virtual console or not, use `ssh` to connect and drive the rest of the installation.
-This part will be very familiar to experience Linux users.
+This part will be very familiar to experienced Linux users.

 ## Reboot